renovatebot/renovate/docs/usage/configuration-options.md

   ]
 }
 ```
+The syntax of the SemVer range must follow the [versioning scheme](https://docs.renovatebot.com/modules/versioning/#supported-versioning) scheme used by the [manager](https://docs.renovatebot.com/modules/manager/#supported-managers) which discovered the configured package.

 This field also supports Regular Expressions which must begin and end with `/`.
 For example, the following enforces that only `1.*` versions will be used: